Medicare Part D Plans: What You Should Know

 Medicare Part D Plans – Prescription Drugs

 There are three phases of coverage to understand with Part D Medicare.
-It is important to understand these phases, particularly if you find yourself requiring high cost for your prescribed medication.
+It is important to understand these phases, particularly if you find yourself requiring a high cost for your prescribed medication.

 The three phases are: